mylesduncanking/laravel-simple-migration/README.md

 | Ends in `_at` | timestamp |
 | Anything else | string |

-You can modify these assumptions by running `php artisan vendor:publish --tag=simplemigration` and editing `config/simplemigration.php`
+You can modify these assumptions by running `php artisan vendor:publish --tag=simplemigration` and editing `config/simplemigration.php > create_triggers`. **Note: This is in a regex format.**

 More information on valid laravel column types can be found in [Laravel's documentation](https://laravel.com/docs/9.x/migrations#available-column-types).